rilutham/rilutham.github.io/_posts/2016-02-26-how-to-import-data-from-excel-to-mysql.md

 Records: 4  Deleted: 0  Skipped: 0  Warnings: 0
 {% endhighlight %}

-* Check imported data in the table:
+* Check your imported data in the table:

 {% highlight MySQL %}
 > SELECT * FROM invitees;